The Friends of Distinction: Career

 The Friends' first major hit, "Grazing in the Grass", was an Elston-sung vocal cover version of an instrumental hit by Hugh Masekela, with lyrics written by Elston.
 Released in March 1969, this gold record went Top 5 on both the pop and soul charts in the U.S., peaking at No. 3 on the Billboard Hot 100 in June.
 The follow-up ballad "Going in Circles" also charted highly, hitting No. 15 in November.

 When Love took time off during her pregnancy, Charlene Gibson replaced her, singing lead on the Friends' third hit, "Love or Let Me Be Lonely", which peaked at No. 6 on the Billboard Hot 100 on 2-9 May 1970.
 The Friends were prolific between 1969 and 1973, releasing six albums, with a seventh in 1976.
 They also released numerous singles, including "Check It Out" and a cover of Neil Sedaka's "Time Waits for No One".
+They also released a cover of Bread's "It Don't Matter To Me" shortly after the original's release in 1970.

 The group quit touring in 1976, and broke up soon afterward.
 Cleaves sang with Earth, Wind & Fire for a number of years.

 "Going in Circles" has been covered by Isaac Hayes, The Gap Band and Luther Vandross, and "Love or Let Me Be Lonely" by Paul Davis.

 In 1990, Elston and Butler planned to revive the Friends of Distinction, but Butler suffered a heart attack and died at the age of 52 on April 29 of that year.
 He had already written songs for the group and one composition he co-wrote, "Check It Out", was a hit for the group Tavares.
 Elston formed a new quartet, also called The Friends of Distinction, and the group continues to give live performances.

 Jessica Cleaves died on May 2, 2014, from a stroke at the age of 65.

+Harry Elston died on March 4, 2025, at the age of 86.